Backpacking Medicine

 This textbook is designed to teach medicine associated with hiking, backpacking and trekking.

-Background: This is a two week course, but the actual instruction for this course will occur on Friday April 18 and Saturday on April 19, 2025.
+Background: This is a two week course, but the actual instruction for this course will occur on Monday and Tuesday April 20-21, 2026.
 Classes will be taught at the Hampton Inn and Suites 1127 Zion Park Boulevard, Springdale, Utah When you are not in class, you will backpack or hike to your delight.
-We will meet for an outside dinner on Friday night of April 18th at the Hampton Inn and Suites at 5 pm.
+We will meet for an outside dinner on Monday night April 20th at the Hampton Inn and Suites at 5 pm.

 Costs: There are no official additional costs for this course other than the registration fee.
 We have reserved a camp site for the nights we teach.
 We also have dinner for opening social, but the food for will last for several days.
 You might need to share gas costs, extra food, or other incidental costs of travel.